Executive Leadership

 Prior to joining the Center in 2004, she worked in various administrative roles at Davenport University and William Tyndale College.
 Jennifer holds a Bachelor of Arts degree from William Tyndale College.

-Public Policy and External Relations
+Public Policy and Communications

 Jason is responsible for evaluating the impact of state and federal programs on charter public schools and serves as a liaison with governmental agencies, legislative offices, education reform organizations and charter public schools boards.
 He is a vital part of educating stakeholders on all aspects of charter authorizing and the importance of school choice.